If you are applying to Vassar, the regular decision application deadline is January 1 and the fee for the application is $65.

 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to Vassar must submit the following items.
-Double check with Vassar's admissions department to confirm all application materials and requirements.
+To apply to Vassar, all applicants must submit the following items.
+Check with Vassar's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|